 Email Optimization Methods Include

-- Subject Line Optimization – Algorithms and subscriber behavior have made the subject line the most critical aspect of getting an email hidden or clicked through on.
+- Subject Line Optimization – Algorithms and subscriber behavior have made the subject line the most critical aspect of getting an email hidden or clicked through.
 Many companies are incorporating emojis as well.

 - Preheader Text – When we replaced our static newsletter preheader text with dynamic text built from our newsletter content, we saw an immediate increase in inbox placement and open rates.
 People read the previews – take advantage of that!